hbeni/fgcom-mumble/README.md

 Troubleshooting
 ------------------------

+### Installation Issues

+**Plugin not loading:**
+- Ensure Mumble version is >= 1.4.0
+- Check that OpenSSL is properly installed
+- Verify the plugin file is not corrupted
+- Check Mumble's plugin directory permissions

+**v2.0+ Features not working:**
+- Verify Python 3 is installed and accessible: `python3 --version`
+- Check bc calculator is available: `bc --version`
+- For GPU acceleration, verify CUDA/OpenCL drivers are installed
+- Check configuration files are in correct locations

+**Configuration issues:**
+- Ensure configuration files are in the correct directory (`configs/` not `config/`)
+- Check file permissions allow reading configuration files
+- Verify INI file syntax is correct (no missing brackets, proper key=value format)

+### Radio Communication Issues
 When you cannot hear other pilots or are unable to transmit on the radios, you can check the following:

 - Make sure, your mumble is operational otherwise (so you can talk with others)